Ice Program FAQ

 How can I be guaranteed a spot?

-What if I cannot make the lectures?
+What if I cannot make the meetings/lectures?

 We are sorry, but that means that you cannot take the program this year.